giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 All interfacing is done via GFXDraw(command,x,y) which takes a command and 2 values which are 32 bit integer, and GFXDrawP(command,p,y) which is the same *but* p is of type void pointer.

-Graphic clipping is available, and is set by sending the command "SetClip" together with either NULL or the address of a GFXCLIPRECT case to a GFXDRAWPARAM.
-The Clipped Rectangle should be in the same coordinate system (e.g. physical pixels (0,0) top left by default, or a mapped coordinate system, see below)

-### Notes on Commands
+Graphic clipping is available, and is done by 'drawing a rectangle' which is the clip area, but instead of using the Rect or FillRect command, you use SetClip ; there is a NoClip command which resets it.

 - Most of the commands are self explanatory, bearing in mind the above sequencing ; so to draw a filled rectangle you Move to one corner, and FillRect to the diagonally opposite corner.
 - Ellipses are drawn like rectangles, the ellipse 'fills the box'